Last Updated on October 26, 2023 by Sorin Petroj

 7. JOOLA Rossi 3-Star Training Balls

 JOOLA continues to be among the top ping pong balls.
-The Rossi 3-star balls from Joola are designed for recreational plays and come in a pack of 6 balls.
+The Rossi 3-star balls from Joola are designed for recreational play and come in a pack of 6 balls.
 These balls are 40 mm in diameter and are preferable for junior play or training purposes.

 These balls are also available in both white and orange.
 Many reviewers note that these balls have the control and weight you need for intense matchmaking, suitable for younger table tennis players who are just learning to play ping pong.
 JOOLA is also the most affordable brand.